calcium and vitamin d tablets

 Vitamin D3 — cholecalciferol — is synthesised in the skin through the action of UVB radiation on 7-dehydrocholesterol.
 In theory, Australia's UV environment should make deficiency vanishable.
 In practice, the combination of indoor work schedules, the Cancer Council's evidence-based sun protection guidelines, the reduced synthetic efficiency of melanin-rich skin, and the dramatic decline in skin synthesis efficiency with age (estimated at 75 percent less efficient in a 70-year-old compared to a 25-year-old) creates a population-level Vitamin D insufficiency that the Australian sun alone cannot resolve.
 For the millions of Australians whose serum 25-hydroxyvitamin D falls below the 50 nmol/L sufficiency threshold, the consequences for skeletal health are direct and progressive.

 Vitamin D3 is the primary regulator of calcium absorption in the small intestine.
 It travels to the nuclei of intestinal enterocytes, where it activates the transcription of calbindin, the calcium-binding protein responsible for active transport of calcium across the intestinal wall into systemic circulation.
 When Vitamin D3 levels are sufficient, active transport operates at high efficiency and the body can absorb 30 to 40 percent of ingested calcium.
-When Vitamin D3 is deficient, active transport shuts down, and the body reverts to passive diffusion — an absorption mechanism that captures as little as 10 per cent of dietary calcium regardless of intake volume.
-This is the physiological mechanism that makes Vitamin D insufficiency a direct skeletal risk: the calcium on your plate becomes largely inaccessible to your bones, and the body compensates through resorption — extracting stored calcium from the skeletal reservoir to maintain the serum concentrations required for cardiac and neuromuscular function.
+When Vitamin D3 is deficient, active transport is reduced, and the body reverts to passive diffusion — an absorption mechanism that captures as little as 10 per cent of dietary calcium regardless of intake volume.
+This is the physiological mechanism that makes Vitamin D insufficiency a direct skeletal nutritional concern: the calcium on your plate becomes largely inaccessible to your bones, and the body compensates through resorption — extracting stored calcium from the skeletal reservoir to maintain the serum concentrations required for cardiac and neuromuscular function.

 Life Stage and the Shifting Skeletal Stakes